Agathodaimon (band): History

 In 1999, Vampallens decided to quit the band in order to dedicate himself fully to his main project Nocte Obducta.
 He was replaced by female keyboardist Christine S.

-To record their second album - Higher Art of Rebellion - the band travelled to Romania, in order to be able to play together with Vlad.
+To record their second album – Higher Art of Rebellion – the band travelled to Romania, in order to be able to play together with Vlad.
 The vocalist Akaias also participated in the recording of this album, as well as singer Dan Byron performing clean vocals.
 Recordings took place at Magic Sound in Bucharest.
 A European tour as headliner with Graveworm and Siebenbürgen followed.

 After a short hiatus, the band recorded the album Chapter III in 2001 at the Kohlekeller Studio in Germany.

 Some changes to the band's structure followed, with Vlad definitely quitting the band, soon followed by Marko and Christine.

 Marko did leave because of health problems and quit making music, while Christine formed her own band Demonic Symphony, where she handles bass guitar and vocals.
 Marko and Christine were replaced by Darin Smith and Felix Ü. Walzer.

 In 2004 the band released the album Serpent's Embrace, which again was recorded at Kohlekeller Studio with Kristian Kohlmannslehner as producer.

 In early 2006 personal differences led to the split of Eddy and the rest of the band.
 A new bass player named Till (formerly active in Misanthropic, where Matthias also played drums for a while) joined the ranks, and the song writing for the next album took place.
 Singer, guitarist Frank "Akaias" Nordmann left in January 2007 to carry on with other musical interests.

 Matthias and Jonas left the band in 2008, with Manuel Steitz taking over on drums, and in October 2008, the band announced that they had recruited a new singer, Ashtrael.

 In 2009 the band released their fifth studio album Phoenix.
 The next album In Darkness was released in 2013 on Massacre Records.

-On October 28, 2014, the band announced that they had broken up due to some members not being fully dedicated to the band, but that they could possibly reunite in the future.
+On 28 October 2014 the band announced that they had broken up due to some members not being fully dedicated to the band, but that they could possibly reunite in the future.

-On July 10, 2020, the band announced that they had reunited.
-They released their seventh album The Seven on March 18, 2022.
+In February 2020 the band announced that they had reunited.
+They released their seventh album The Seven on 18 March 2022.